⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How 1398.HK Makes Money

-• Treasury Operations: Involved in money market transactions, investment securities, and foreign exchange transactions business.
+• The Treasury Business segment engages in money market transactions, investment securities, and foreign exchange activities for its own accounts and clients.

 Revenue Breakdown